Roberto Alvarado

-Alvarado started his career with second division Celaya in 2013 until 2017, when he began to play in the top-flight Liga MX where he briefly participated with clubs Pachuca and Necaxa, winning the 2016–17 CONCACAF Champions League and Clausura 2018 Copa MX, respectively.
+Alvarado made his professional debut with second-tier side Celaya at the age of 15, becoming the youngest player in league history.
+After a short spell with Pachuca, he moved to Necaxa in 2017.
+The following year, Alvarado joined Cruz Azul, where he won a Liga MX title, putting an end to a 24-year drought for the club.
+He joined Guadalajara in December 2021.

 Alvarado participated with the Mexico U-21 side that received second place at the 2018 Toulon Tournament.
-Following his international and club performances, he would earn his first senior international appearance with Mexico on 7 September 2018 in a friendly match against Uruguay.
+He earned his first senior international cap for Mexico on 7 September 2018 in a friendly match against Uruguay.
+Alvarado helped the team win three consecutive CONCACAF Gold Cup titles in 2019, 2023, and 2025.

+Early life

+Alvarado was born on 7 September 1998, in Salamanca, Guanajuato, Mexico, to Guillermo Alvarado and Julia Hernández.

 Club career

 Celaya

+Alvarado was brought by his father to tryout for Celaya, immediately earning a spot on the club's reserve side in Tercera División.

+2013–14: Debut season

-Alvarado made his professional debut on 25 September 2013 in the Apertura 2013 Copa MX group stage match against Estudiantes Tecos, coming on as a substitute for Guillermo Clemens on the 59th minute in a 1–0 win.
-Three days later, he made his league debut, also against Estudiantes Tecos, in a 0–0 draw, coming on as a substitute for René García on the 86th minute.
-He was 15 years, 21 days of age.
+Alvarado made his professional debut for Celaya on 25 September 2013 in the Apertura 2013 Copa MX group stage match against Estudiantes Tecos, coming on as a substitute for Guillermo Clemens on the 59th minute in a 1–0 win.
+He made his league debut three days later, also against Estudiantes Tecos, in a 0–0 draw, coming on as a substitute for René García on the 86th minute.
+Alvarado was 15 years, 21 days of age, becoming the youngest player ever to play in Ascenso MX.

 Alvarado scored his first professional goal in the 27th minute of a 1–0 win in a Clausura 2014 Copa MX group stage match against Atlas on 18 February 2014.

+2014–15: Trials in England

-He had unsuccessful trials with English clubs Manchester United and Sunderland in November 2014, and Leicester City in January 2015.
+Alvarado had unsuccessful trials with English clubs Manchester United and Sunderland in November 2014, and Leicester City in January 2015.
+His father later said in 2021 that FIFA regulations did not allow his transfer to England due to him still being 14 years old at the time.

+2016–17: Breakthrough, final season, and departure

 It was not until the Apertura 2016 season that Alvarado truly broke out, scoring six goals in 14 games, and catching the attention of Mexican top-flight teams.

 Pachuca

-Pachuca acquired Alvarado from Celaya for the Clausura 2017 season.
-He would go on to score his first goal with the team on 3 March 2017 while trailing from behind 1–0 in a 3–2 victory over Tijuana.
-Although he only played 9 league games in his lone season with Pachuca, he did make two appearances during their CONCACAF Champions League winning campaign in 2016–17.
+On 13 December 2016, Pachuca acquired Alvarado from Celaya with a two-year contract.
+He scored his first goal with the team on 3 March 2017 while trailing from behind 1–0 in a 3–2 victory over Tijuana.
+Although he only played 9 league games in his lone season with Pachuca, he did make two appearances during their CONCACAF Champions League-winning campaign in 2016–17.